-This ratio amounted to 1,22 in 2019 versus 2,33 in 2018.
+This ratio amounted to 2,11 in 2020 versus 1,22 in 2019.
 This ratio is presented as part of the company's liabilities to credit institutions, bondholders, and for use by the company's shareholders.

 F. Branches - Research & Development - Quality Systems